 Social responsibility – corporate citizenship

-- We designed and implemented a process that matches the flat hierarchy which characterises DVB and allows for greater autonomy of each individual employee.
+The corporate citizenship concept, implemented in January of 2016 on a global scale, fits our Bank and reflects our culture: The process matches the flat hierarchy which characterises DVB and allows for greater autonomy of each individual employee.
 This means that employees are welcome to bring forward suggestions for projects that they feel should be supported.
 With this open approach, we include all colleagues as our most valuable asset and foster their high community engagement.

 Expand all +

 Collapse all -